hollance/Forge/README.markdown

 [TODO: Instructions coming soon.
 For now look at the example apps.]

+For an example of using the domain-specific language for quickly making new networks, [see the blog post](TODO).

+> Tip: The [Caffe2](http://caffe2.ai/) deep learning tool also contains [a bunch of MPSCNN code](https://github.com/caffe2/caffe2/tree/master/caffe2/contrib/mpscnn-fb).

 ## Where are the unit tests?

 Sorry, Metal does not work on the simulator and Xcode can't run logic tests on the device.
 Catch-22.

 ## TODO

+#### General

+- Improve API documentation
+- Add package manager support of some kind
+- Add unit tests (should run as a separate app, not as a test target)
+- Add more layer types
+- Add more examples
+- Make a nice logo (use as icon for example apps)

 #### VideoCapture